Primary (4- 11 years)

 Primary is led by Ms Kirsten Davies

-We currently have six Primary classes who are taught in small classes by their class teacher and specialist TAs.
+We currently have five Primary classes who are taught in small classes by their class teacher and specialist TAs.

 The Primary Phase strives to provide a well-planned, vibrant, broad curriculum which is underpinned by a knowledge of each individual child and an understanding of the ways in which each child learns.
 A thematic approach to learning allows children to develop transferable skills and knowledge.

 Children are offered a variety of activities and resources appropriate to their age and are encouraged to increase independence in order to take a more active part in their learning with the view of moving towards Phase One in Year 7.

 Phase One (11- 14 years)

 Classes: Adventurers, Explorers, MG, OW, CP, WH, HY, SK, AGW, AME